MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 ---
 title: Introduction to the data management and analytics scenario in Azure
-description: Gain an overview of the end-to-end scenario for data management and analytics in the cloud, with a focus on Azure implementation.
+description: Gain an overview of an end-to-end scenario for data management and analytics in the cloud, with a focus on Azure implementation.
 author: mboswell
 ms.author: mboswell
 ms.date: 06/24/2021